 The Academic Success Center adheres to a learning-centered developmental philosophy of advising.
 Research has shown that the learning-centered approach may constitute a better combination of methodology for students who do not have clear-cut goals or who have many interests.
 The learning-centered approach likens advising to teaching, whereby the advisor plays a role with respect to a student's entire curriculum that is similar to the role that the teacher plays with respect to the content of a single course.
 The advisor helps the student understand curriculum, choose foundational general education classes, and explore subject areas of interest or growth.
 Thus, the advisor’s instruction in the logic of the curriculum elevates the advisor's work to a central role in enhancing a student's education (Lowenstein, 2005).

-Major Madness is an interactive collaborative annual event in which colleges and departments showcase their majors, minors and certificate programs.
+Major Madness and Beyond is an interactive collaborative annual event in which colleges and departments showcase their majors, minors and certificate programs.
 Each Spring semester, this event reaches out to the UNLV community and aims to provide a blend of academic enrichment and campus spirit.
-For more information, visit the Major Madness page.
+For more information, visit the Major Madness and Beyond page.

 Academic Success Center (ASC)